ComponentFactory/CSharpProfessional/README.md

-# C# Answers
+# C# Professional
-This repository contains the source code for examples from the C# Answers videos.
+This repository contains the source code for examples from the C# for Professional videos.